 Oporto has much to offer in the way of churches.
 The city’s cathedral is a sparse but elegant Romanesque structure, with a narrow nave supported by a barrel vault.
 Not far from here is the Church of Santo Ildefonso, with a façade of the blue tiles that are such a pleasing aspect of Portuguese architecture.
 The aforementioned Clérigos Church sits on a narrow block; and though its ornate Baroque decoration is impressive, it is hard to pay attention to anything but its massive bell tower on its back end, so tall as to be visible from many points of the city.
 But any list of churches is bound to come up short; every time I walked to a new part of town, I was surprised to find stately and grand church buildings.

 One church does stick out in my memory, however, and that is the Church of São Francisco.
-From the outside it does not look like much: a sliver of gothic windows can be seen on the other side, from the Infante Dom Henrique Garden, while the entrances of the building complex are all crowded around a little square.
+From the outside it does not look like much: a sliver of gothic windows can be seen from the back, while the entrances of the building complex are all crowded around a little square.
 Nevertheless, this modest structure is the best-preserved gothic building in the city, which is one of the reasons it was designated as UNESCO World Heritage.

 The church’s somewhat unassuming exterior gives way to a detonation of art once the pilgrim passes through the door.
 Here Baroque is triumphant, covering every surface with intricate designs and elaborate sculptures, flowering forth like spring trees.
 Every altar showcases a cacophony of forms, overwhelming the viewer with fine details; my favorite is the magnificent altar showing the Tree of Jesse, the family tree extending from the father of King David down to the Virgin.
 I can understand why some may be put off by the richness of the decoration; but I am always impressed by such excess.
 The eye struggles in vain to take it all in; and finally I turn away, defeated.